 Item 5 of the DRAFT Opinion calls out "technology neutrality" as applicable to 6G.
-The IEEE 802 LMSC supports this statementnotes that there are different definitions of "technology neutrality" and suggests that a reference be added for the intended definition.
+The IEEE 802 LMSC notes that there are different definition.
 A highly likely scenario in the 6G timeframe will be that the vast majority of QoS sensitive, mission-critical wireless broadband data communication will be delivered through the combination of fiber access coupled with low power indoor wireless connectivity (mainly IEEE 802.11/Wi-Fi).
 In addition, robust and high capacity outdoor 6G networks will be required, most likely realized through macro cell deployments of cellular networks, supporting critical mobility and many outdoor usage scenarios.
-IEEE 802 LMSC encourages the RSPG to not limit its vision of 6G to IMT-2030/3GPP licensed spectrum but to fully embrace the concept of technology neutrality in its considerations going forward, and-This will-continue to enable European consumers and network owners to choose the mix of technologies that are best aligned with their needs on a "fit for purpose" basis.
+IEEE 802 LMSC encourages the RSPG to not limit its vision of 6G to IMT-2030/3GPP licensed spectrum but to fully embrace the concept of technology neutrality in its considerations going forward.
+This will continue to enable European consumers and network owners to choose the mix of technologies that are best aligned with their needs on a "fit for purpose" basis.
 IEEE 802.11/Wi-Fi networks and applications are a key component of the set of technologies required to meet European Gigabit society objectives.